ZAFCO Gearing up for the Grand Premier - The Tire-Cologne

 COLOGNE, Germany, May 25, 2018 /PRNewswire/ --

-As Cologne is gearing up for the international, extensive tyre premier - The Tire-Cologne, ZAFCO, the UAE based tyre manufacturer and distributor, is also marking its entry as an international expert and exhibitor at the grand event.
+As Cologne is gearing up for the international, extensive tire premier - The Tire-Cologne, ZAFCO, the UAE based tire manufacturer and distributor, is also marking its entry as an international expert and exhibitor at the grand event.
 The Tire-Cologne will take place between May 29th to June 1st at the trade town, Koelnmesse, Germany.
-With the fifth largest exhibition ground in the world and 70,000 square metres of space and modern infrastructure, Koelnmesse aspires to facilitate growth-oriented tyres, wheels and car service specialists through the trade fair.
+With the fifth largest exhibition ground in the world and 70,000 square metres of space and modern infrastructure, Koelnmesse aspires to facilitate growth-oriented tires, wheels and car service specialists through the trade fair.

 (Logo: https://mma.prnewswire.com/media/696398/ZAFCO_The_Tire_Cologne.jpg )

-Otani, the Thai-based tyre brand is all set to launch passenger car tyres for the European market and will also announce the addition of three new patterns of tyres - OH-119 Steer Axle Tyre for Regional & Long Haul applications, OH-319 Drive Axle Tyre for Long Haul applications and OH-320 Drive Axle Tyre for regional applications in its Truck Tyre Radial portfolio.
+Otani, the Thai-based tire brand is all set to launch passenger car tires for the European market and will also announce the addition of three new patterns of tires - OH-119 Steer Axle Tire for Regional & Long Haul applications, OH-319 Drive Axle Tire for Long Haul applications and OH-320 Drive Axle Tire for regional applications in its Truck Tire Radial portfolio.

 ZAFCO will be present at Booth No. - B050 at Hall no. 07.
 In addition to the product and service display, the booth will also have a wide spectrum of entertainment and sport activities i.e. crazy golf, automatic darts and mini billiards.
 This is planned with the intention of keeping the visitors entertained during the trade fair and there will be exciting gifts for the winners.